FarisHijazi/htmltable/README.md

     optional arguments:
-    -h, --help            show this help message and exit --title TITLE         title heading for the table -c COLNAMES [COLNAMES ...], --colnames COLNAMES [COLNAMES ...]
+    -h, --help            show this help message and exit --title TITLE         title heading for the table -g GROUPY_NTHPARENT, --groupy_nthparent GROUPY_NTHPARENT
+                            choose columns based on the nth parent, instead of separating using "," delimiter to determine columns.This allows to dynamically specify folders instead of passing folders explicitly with "," in between.
+Set to -g 1 for the direct parent of the files -c COLNAMES [COLNAMES ...], --colnames COLNAMES [COLNAMES ...]
                             Provide a list of column names (instead of automatically inferring column names from filepaths).
     -b, --base64          Encode all the media to a base64 URL, meaning that the html file is now portable and doesn't depend on the location of the images/audios/videos
     -x, --index           add numerical index column
     -fx, --filename_index
                             Infer index (rowname) based on row filenames, instead of numerical index.
-All columns must have identical filenames otherwise an error is raised
-    --controls [{controls,preload,autoplay,loop,muted} [{controls,preload,autoplay,loop,muted} ...]]
+All columns must have identical filenames otherwise an error is raised --controls [{controls,preload,autoplay,loop,muted} [{controls,preload,autoplay,loop,muted} ...]]
                             HTML video and audio controls
     -t, --transpose       swap columns and rows